Our Family

 GEORGINA PARRA

-Georgina was born and raised in Mexico City, setting out just 2 years ago for California to continue her education and be closer to nature.
+Georgina was born and raised in Mexico City, setting out just 3 years ago for California to continue her education and be closer to nature.
 A walking ray of sunshine, Georgina has many passions in life, including helping others, reading, travel, dog shows, friends, and family.
-She holds a certificate in Paralegal Studies, a BA in International Relations, and a Master of International Law.
+She holds a certificate in Paralegal Studies, a CA Commission as a Notary Public, a BA in International Relations, and a Master of International Law.
 Along with her regular caseload, Georgina handles all our client intake, orders medical records, assists with case notes, and provides native language communication and document translation for our Spanish speaking clients.
+Outside of work, Georgina spends much of her time volunteering with her pup for Pet Partners; they have specialized in promoting the human-animal bond in senior communities and the police force.

 Asia-TOBIE ELAN